that0therGuy/qool-js/readme.md

 ***QOOL.js Documentation***

-QOOL.js is a JavaScript library designed for people who are addicted to their javascript file.
-QOOL.js provides a better DOM manipulation experience than vanilla HTML/css/js.
-This documentation provides a comprehensive guide to all the built-in functions available in QOOL.js, categorized by their respective modules. this is a work in progress btw
+Qool.js aims at improving the way we style our websites.
+It provides a better DOM manipulation experience than vanilla HTML/css/js.
+This documentation provides a comprehensive guide to all the built-in functions available in QOOL.js, categorized by their respective modules.

 **HTML Module**
 DOM Selection: